MicrosoftDocs/azure-docs-powershell/azps-9.2.0/Az.RecoveryServices/Get-AzRecoveryServicesAsrvCenter.md

 ## SYNOPSIS
 Gets details of the vCenter servers registered for discovery on the Configuration server specified by the ASR fabric.

+> [!NOTE]
+>This is the previous version of our documentation.
+Please consult [the most recent version](/powershell/module/az.recoveryservices/get-azrecoveryservicesasrvcenter) for up-to-date information.

 ## SYNTAX

 ### ByFabricObject (Default)